Ibnu Sutowo: Scandal

 Using the proceeds from the 1970s oil price rises, he expanded the state run oil monopoly's interests far beyond oil production to include investments in oil tankers, steel and construction.
 Bruce Rappaport, an oil tanker broker, was accused of price gouging, and corruption, in a World Bank investigation of Ibnu and Pertamina.
 Rappaport settled more than $1 billion in claims against Indonesia for several hundred million dollars.
 The dispute included a $2.5 million loan from Rappaport's bank to Ibnu that had not been repaid.
 In 1976, Pertamina had built up debts of US$10.5 billion (equivalent to 30% of Indonesia's gross domestic product at the time) and was unable to service them.
 Ibnu was placed under house arrest pending an investigation, before being "dismissed with honour", and in 1978 the attorney general announced he had been found "not involved" in criminal activity.
 He continued to manage 37 private companies.
 Ibnu argued the Pertamina's financial "crisis" had been "manufactured" solely as a means to oust him.

 Death

-Ibnu died on 12 January 2001 at Pertamina Central Hospital in Jakarta.
-Mourners who took part in ceremonies to pay their respects included Army Chief of Staff General Tyasno Sudarso, Vice President Megawati Soekarnoputri, senior politician and parliament member Taufiq Kiemas, former Pertamina president director A. Ramli, former Kostrad commanders Kemal Idris and Prabowo Subianto, and former vice president Sudharmono.
+Sutowo died on 12 January 2001 at Pertamina Central Hospital in Jakarta.
+Mourners who took part in ceremonies to pay their respects included Army Chief of Staff, General Tyasno Sudarso, Vice President Megawati Sukarnoputri, senior politician and member of the House of Representatives, Taufiq Kiemas, former president-director of Pertamina, Abdul Rachman Ramly, former Kostrad commanders Kemal Idris and Prabowo Subianto, and former vice-president Sudharmono.